Indiana

 If the appeal is denied, the controller must provide the consumer with a method to contact the Indiana Attorney General to submit a complaint.

-Sensitive Data Under the ICDPA
+Sensitive Data Under the INCDPA

 Categories of Sensitive Data

-Sensitive data under the ICDPA includes:
+Sensitive data under the INCDPA includes:

 - Racial or ethnic origin